mariocastrogama/VAMOOS/README.md

 In this repository you will find functions that will help you visualize results of MOO problems.
 Functions include the possibility to:

-- Plot all 2D tradeoffs among Objective Functions
+- PlotObjectivesMv2   : Plot all 2D tradeoffs among Objective Functions, allowing brushing
-- Plot all 3D tradeoffs among Objective Functions
+- PlotObjectives3DMv2 : Plot all 3D tradeoffs among Objective Functions, allowing brushing
-- Plot of Parallel Coordinates
+- PlotOFParallel      : Plot of Parallel Coordinates, allowing brushing
-- Plot of level diagram for Objective Functions
+- level_diagram       : Plot of level diagram for Objective Functions
-- Plot of trade-off mosaic for Objective Functions
+- tradeoff_index      : Plot of trade-off index mosaic for Objective Functions
-- Plot of Hyper-Radial norm of Objective Functions
+- HRV_method          : Plot of Hyper-Radial norm of Objective Functions
-- Plot of Objective Space as function of Decision Variables
+- OFspace             : Plot of Objective Space as function of Decision Variables
 - Some additional functions useful for creating colorbars, colormaps and other stuff.

 It includes tests for: